Sean Murphy Player Props: Braves vs. Padres

 |Games w/1+ RBI

-- The Padres had the 11th-ranked team ERA across all league pitching staffs (3.82).
+- The Padres have the 14th-ranked team ERA across all MLB pitching staffs (4.49).

-- Martinez (0-1) pitches for the Padres to make his second start of the season.
+- Lugo (1-0) pitches for the Padres to make his second start of the season.

-- His last time out came on Saturday against the Colorado Rockies, when the right-hander threw seven innings, surrendering four earned runs while giving up six hits.
+- The righty last pitched on Sunday against the Colorado Rockies, when he went seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.